skippyr/nostalgia/README.md

 sudo make uninstall
 ```

-If you want you can change the colors of the cursor by modifying the values
+If you want, you can change the colors of the cursor by modifying the values
 that are in the `Makefile` in the `Characteristics` section.
 Those values must
 be HEX colors.
 The default colors are from the [`Tropical Paradise Dark`](https://github.com/skippyr/tropical_paradise)
 color scheme.